Generic equivalent: Rifaximin

 Warnings and Precautions

-This medicine isn't effective for all forms of traveler's diarrhea.
+This medicine, and the Xifaxan generic versions, isn't effective for all forms of traveler's diarrhea.
 Your healthcare provider will decide if XIFAXAN is right for you.

 Before taking XIFAXAN, tell your doctor if you have: